cisagov/manage.get.gov/docs/operations/data_migration.md

 ### STEP 3: Send Domain invitations

-To send invitations for every transition domain in the transition domain table, execute the following command:
+To send invitation emails for every transition domain in the transition domain table, execute the following command:

 (NOTE: If working in cloud.gov, remove "./manage.py" from the command)
 ```shell